 Cody lived with his maternal grandmother up until he went to college.
 In that time, he studied Latin and learned Greek.
 He excelled in mathematics.
 He started a debate society.
 And generally did well in school.

 That typewriter became his first try at business.
-He offered classmates copies of professor’s notes at 75 cents and made $25 (about $600 today).
-He copied a play for a nearby girls’ school and made $11 (about $300 today).
+He offered classmates copies of professor’s notes at 75 cents each and made $25 (about $600 today) doing it.
+He also once copied a play for a nearby girls’ school and made $11 (about $300 today) from that too.

 - In selling his own books, Cody learned some principles of writing ads.

 - At the Chicago Tribune, he created an English course.
 This course later became a book called The Art of Writing and Speaking The English Language.

 - Cody made a correspondence course called The Cody System.
 This taught him a lot about correspondence courses.